selfcrypto/self-wallet/README.md

 ## About SelfCrypto

-SelfCrypto is a web3 wallet built from the ground up to support the multi-chain future.
+SelfCrypto is a web3 wallet based on [Enkrypt wallet](https://www.enkrypt.com/), built to support the multi-chain future.
 Send, receive, swap, manage your tokens and NFTs, and interact with dapps on all of your favorite chains with just a few clicks.
 With only one seed phrase for all of your accounts SelfCrypto makes it easy to manage your assets and stay secure.
-If you're looking for that extra layer of security SelfCrypto also supports popular hardware wallets such as Ledger and Trezor.
+SelfCrypto features its own name resolution service and token naming service, making it easier to interact with blockchain addresses and tokens.

 <p align="right">(<a href="#top">back to top</a>)</p>